 The other side of the ring depicts the student’s major.
 Surrounding the major are oak trees.
 In 1900, the university’s first president and founder of the Live Oak Society, Dr. Edwin L. Stephens, planted oak trees on campus.
 Many still stand today and are symbolic of the university’s growth, strength and endurance.
 Beneath the major and trees is Martin Hall.
 This hall is the main administrative building on campus and is named for State Senator Robert Martin, who helped establish the university.
 Under Martin Hall is Ragin’ Cajuns®️, which was twice voted as the top nickname in the nation and is as unique as our culture.
 Beneath the nickname are four bricks which represent the university’s evolution, which is reflected in four historic name changes.
 They also signify the Walk of Honor, which is paved with bricks bearing the names of all graduates.

-Inside each ring is the inscription, "heart and hand" — the final three words of the University's alma mater.
+Inside of each ring is the inscription “Heart and Hand” which are the final three words of the university’s alma mater.

-Our Ring Ceremony celebrates the bond between all UL graduates.
-Students and past graduates are presented with the rings they ordered by President Savoie during the ceremony.
+UL Lafayette’s Ring Ceremony celebrates the bond between all UL Lafayette graduates.
+Students and alumni are presented with class rings by President Savoie during the ceremony.